 Peter is one of the world's pre-eminent mining lawyers according to the International Who's Who of Mining Lawyers and other peer reviewed global legal directories.
 His areas of expertise include crisis management, mineral and petroleum regulation in developing countries (including international best practice), resource nationalism, black economic empowerment and indigenisation law, international investment law and investment protection.

-Peter regularly advises on major mine development agreements and resources regulatory issues across Anglophone Africa.
+Peter regularly advises clients on major mine development agreements and resources regulatory issues across Anglophone Africa.
 He also has significant experience in contentious matters involving States in sub-Saharan Africa.
 He is particularly skilled in crisis management and has provided expert advice on an urgent basis to clients to assist them in managing and mitigating significant country risks.

 Peter is well versed in the sub-Saharan African geopolitical climate and provides strategic advice not only on issues related to the mineral regulatory framework but also how to navigate the framework within the prevailing economic and political conditions in key African mining jurisdictions.

-Peter's experience includes advising:
+Peter's experience includes: